Buying a House Not Married? How to Protect Yourself

 Documentation

-Unmarried couples need to be diligent in their documentation.
-They face a much higher bar for record-keeping and accounting than married couples.
-For instance, if a mortgage is in one partner's name, only that partner can claim a deduction for mortgage payments and interest, even if the other partner made financial contributions.
-Likewise, parties should properly document ownership interest in the property.
+Unmarried couples face a much higher bar for record-keeping and accounting than married couples.
+If a mortgage is in one partner's name, only that partner can claim a deduction for mortgage payments and interest, even if the other partner made financial contributions.
+Parties should properly document ownership interest in the property.

 Social judgment